Search

 • Is there an impact on cognitive ability or judgement?

-As with any hazard, and as part of their education and training, employees and supervisors will receive education and training to be able to be aware of the signs and symptoms of impairment.
+As with any hazard, and as part of their education and training, workers and supervisors should receive education and training to be able to be aware of the signs and symptoms of impairment.
 If anyone suspects impairment in others or wishes to report their own inability to work safely, this concern should be reported to the supervisor or delegated person(s).
-Any supervisor or delegated person who received this report will then respond to the concern.
+Follow your organization's policy about who will respond to the concern.

 What is an example of a reporting suspected impairment tool?